nick-prendergast/chatgpt-service/java_recruitment.md

 # <a name="_bnafu5f4hxl0"></a>3.
 Code the solution from scratch:
+This part of the test is about learning something new and applying the knowledge.
+HADOOP is not part of the job, only just used for the interview.

 Please, provide us with the code solution for the steps listed below: